Obligation of Contract

 [I]n the just preservation of rights and property, it is understood and declared, that no law ought ever to be made, or have force in the said territory, that shall, in any manner whatever, interfere with or affect private contracts or engagements, bona fide, and without fraud, previously formed.

-The Obligation of Contract Clause thus had its origins in previous national policy by extending to the states a prohibition that was already in effect in the Northwest Territory.
+The Obligation of Contract Clause thus had its origins in earlier national policy, by extending to the states a prohibition that was already in effect in the Northwest Territory.
 In the brief debate that followed, George Mason feared the prohibition would prevent the states from establishing time limits on when actions could be brought on state-issued bonds.
 James Wilson responded that the clause would prevent “retrospective interferences only,” that is, impairment of contracts already made.
 These comments suggest that the Framers may well have intended to limit states in their impairment of private contracts already made.
-But the issue is not free from doubt.
-The words “previously formed” were not carried over to the Obligation of Contract Clause, so that the text reads as though it has some prospective application of uncertain extent.
-It is therefore conceivable to apply the Obligation of Contract Clause prospectively to allow the passage of statutes of limitations, by thinking of it as a rule that protects against both retroactive and selective impairments of future contracts that would have the effect of shifting the balance of advantage from one contracting party to another.
+But the issue is not completely free from doubt.
+The words “previously formed” were not carried over to the Obligation of Contract Clause, so that the text could read as though it has some prospective application.

-The twin protections found in Article I, Section 10, prohibited the state from issuing paper money and, to some extent at least, from regulating economic affairs.
+The twin protections found in Article I, Section 10 prohibited the state from issuing paper money and, to some extent at least, from regulating economic affairs.
 That one-two combination troubled the Anti-Federalists, who feared that the two clauses operating in tandem would prevent the states from assisting the debtor classes.
-The states could no longer debase the currency with new issues of paper tender; Luther Martin asserted that the states would no longer be able “to prevent the wealthy creditor and the monied man from totally destroying the poor though even industrious debtor.”
+The states could no longer debase the currency with new issues of paper tender.
+In reporting why he had voted against the clause at the Constitutional Convention, Luther Martin asserted that the states would no longer be able “to prevent the wealthy creditor and the monied man from totally destroying the poor though even industrious debtor.”
 In response to the Anti-Federalists, James Madison declared in The Federalist No. 44 that the Obligation of Contract Clause was essential to “banish speculations on public measures, inspire a general prudence and industry, and give a regular course to the business of society.”
 Debtor relief was regarded as undermining the long-term stability of commercial expectations.

 Support for the Obligation of Contract Clause was found in other quarters.
 In the South Carolina ratifying convention, Charles Pinckney argued that these two limitations on the states would help cement the union by barring the states from discriminating against out-of-state commercial interests.
 Edmund Randolph, in the Virginia ratifying convention, declared that the Obligation of Contract Clause was essential to enforcing the provision in the peace treaty with Great Britain guaranteeing private British debts.
 The Obligation of Contract Clause, therefore, served a double duty: it afforded both a protection to individuals against their states and a limitation on the states that prevented them from intruding on essential federal interests.